-CCOST5 - Costs and Estimates - 1 Credit Lecture 20 hrs
+CCOST5 - Costs and Estimates - 1 Credit Lecture 20 hrs/Outside the Classroom Work 5 hrs

 This course is designed to prepare and develop students with regard to two technical aspects, and their application and maintenance, and secondly with regard to human relationships between service providers and their clients.
 Also, the student will be able to establish the difference between the manufacturer's warranty and the service provider's guarantee of equipment as well as the benefits clients may obtain from an appropriate maintenance contract and the benefits for the organization.